macoto00/ATM-App/README.md

 Decided to build App on Angular - just to remember things and for example.
 Also using Bootstrap Framework. - Later on I'd like to rebuild FE on React for learning purpouse.

-# Future Development
+# Future ongoing Development

 1) Unit tests
-2) Joining tables properly
+2) Joining tables relations
 3) FE & BE connection via @CrossOrigin
 4) FE on React
+5) Password reset
+6) Password change
+7) Mailer
+8) Verify email
+9) Transactions Model Class
+10) UserAccount Model class
+11) Admin Role